LibreTexts/ngshare/README.md

  homework submissions and feedbacks, etc.
 * Want to learn Flask, SQLAlchemy, or Tornado Web Server.

-## Documentations
+## Documentation
-The API specifications and documentations for `ngshare` are in [Read the Docs](https://ngshare.readthedocs.io/en/latest/).
+The API specifications and documentation for `ngshare` are in [Read the Docs](https://ngshare.readthedocs.io/en/latest/).

 ## Installation and setup